 ASSEMBLY ROXY THEATRE AWARD

-Applications for the 2020 ART Award are now open!
+Applications for the 2020 ART Award are now closed!

 The ART Award returns to support Scottish new writing at the Edinburgh Festival Fringe, with a new package of support and additional performance opportunities.